Structure and Functions of TCorp

 manage TCorp’s own assets and liabilities.

 In order to carry-out these functions, TCorp requires powers to borrow, invest and undertake financial management transactions.
-These powers are derived from the Public Authorities (Financial Arrangements) Act 1987.
+These powers are derived from the Government Sector Finance Act 2018.
 TCorp has the same legal capacity, powers and authorities as a company under the Corporations Act 2001(Cth).

 TCorp has a Board which is constituted in accordance with the Treasury Corporation Act.
 The legislation requires the Board to consist of the following members:

 Another Senior Officer of New South Wales Treasury appointed by the Secretary of the Treasury

 Up to two directors appointed by the Governor on the recommendation of the Treasurer, to represent the interest of public authorities

 Up to three directors appointed by the Governor on the recommendation of the Treasurer.

 The Chairperson of the Board is the Secretary of New South Wales Treasury and the Senior Officer from New South Wales Treasury is the Deputy Chairperson.

 TCorp has three Board Committees: (i) Audit and Risk Committee; and (ii) Human Resources Committee (iii) Board Investment Committee.

 TCorp is audited annually by the Audit Office of New South Wales, which reports directly to the New South Wales Parliament.